-American households spend an average of $1,253 on cellular service per year.
+American households spend an average of $1,244 on cellular service per year.
 Most often, the bulk of that spend is for “unlimited” data plans as talk and text is now virtually free.
 But, paying that amount of money for an unlimited mobile plan is completely unnecessary these days, and is the telecom equivalent of regularly dropping $30 on gluttonous all-you-can eat buffets.
-It might feel liberating at first, but the long-term effects?
+It might feel liberating and exciting at first, but the sobering after-effects?
 Not good.

 Reducing the amount of mobile data you need to purchase with your mobile plan is one of the easiest ways you can save a good chunk of money every single month.
 Everyone’s need for cellular data use is going to vary, but using the following framework and tips, I’ve frequently been able to limit cellular data use to 1 GB per month and less (sometimes far less).
-And at 1 or 2 GB per month, you’ll have access to the cheapest data plans and cheapest Wi-Fi hotspot plans available – typically at a cost of $25 per month or less.
+And at 1, 2, 3, or even 5+ GB per month, you’ll have access to the cheapest data plans and cheapest Wi-Fi hotspot plans available – typically at a cost of $25 per month or less.

 Taking 30 minutes, just 1-time, to implement the following tips on your iPhone or Android device should allow most to cut their mobile data usage drastically to under 1-2 GB per month, and could easily save you hundreds of dollars per year.
 That’s a pretty good return on our time investment.
 Get ready to geek out.

 1. Shift how you Think About Data Consumption on your Mobile Device